LOOSE-LIPS/loose-lips-2.0/src/routes/blog/rico-casazza-end-of-transmissions/index.md

 description: >-
   Dubbed out, hazey sound exploration from Rico Casazza, who delivers a deep dub techno number in the vein of Echochord or cv313 with added personal flair and emotions.
-From Rico Casazza&#39;s self-released Perceptive Dance EP Out 15.01.2021 on digital &#8211; Pre-order: https://ricocasazza.bandcamp.com/album/perceptive-dance-2 https://soundcloud.com/ricocasazza [...]Read More...
+From Rico Casazza's self-released Perceptive Dance EP Out 15.01.2021 on digital – Pre-order: https://ricocasazza.bandcamp.com/album/perceptive-dance-2 https://soundcloud.com/ricocasazza [...]Read More...
 published: true